Alright, let's bring the flip to the wall.

 Do not worry about your arms.
 Just keep them at your side during the push-off.

-In other words, you push off with the head first with arms by your side.
+In other words, you will push off with your head first with arms by your side.

 When you are comfortable with pushing off with the arms down, it is time to move the arms in the correct position.